Chantelle Houghton: Celebrity Big Brother 2006 / Ultimate Big Brother 2010

 Houghton was nominated for eviction on Day 21, but was saved from eviction by the public as the other two nominees (George Galloway and Dennis Rodman) left the house in a double eviction.
 While in the house, Houghton established close bonds with Jodie Marsh and Preston.

 Houghton won the show on 27 January with 56.4% of the public vote, ahead of Michael Barrymore on 22.7%, earning her £25,000 (the celebrities were reportedly paid fees of up to £150,000 each).
+She disclosed to the We Need To Talk, podcast in 2026, that she had 80p in her bank account when she entered the house, the day after she won, she attended the frenzied media-round and was paid, £250,000, within six-months of leaving the house, her earnings had reached £1m, she meticulously documented her income, in her personal diary.

 Houghton re-entered the Big Brother house for Ultimate Big Brother, following the conclusion of Big Brother 2010, and to signal the end of Big Brother on Channel 4.
 She entered the house with her ex-husband Preston.
 During the show, Houghton reformed the fake band Kandy Floss with fellow Ultimate Big Brother housemates Victor Ebuwa and Nadia Almada for a task.
 Houghton survived eviction on Day 11 and subsequently landed third place on the finale with 20.51% of the final three-way vote on Day 18, finishing behind Nikki Grahame and winner Brian Dowling.

 Media career

 Houghton also had her own post-Big Brother show called Chantelle: Living the Dream.

-In May 2006, she signed a £300,000 deal with Random House to publish her autobiography.
-It was released in October 2006 called Living the Dream which sold 50,000 copies.
-Extracts from the book were read out by Simon Amstell on 14 February 2007 edition of Never Mind the Buzzcocks which caused Preston, who was a guest on the show, to angrily walk off the set.
+In May 2006, she signed a £400,000 deal with Random House to publish her autobiography.
+It was released in October 2006, titled Living the Dream and sold 5,000 copies by the end of 2026.
+Extracts from the book were read out by host Simon Amstell on 14 February 2007, edition of Never Mind the Buzzcocks, causing Preston a guest on the show, to angrily react by walking off the set to reunite with Houghton, who had been waiting for him in the shows Green room.

 Houghton was nominated in the Most Popular TV Contender category at the 2006 National Television Awards, but was beaten by Nikki Grahame, herself a former Big Brother contestant.

 Houghton has written several columns in magazines, most notably as OK!s Big Brother 7 columnist and New!s Big Brother 8 columnist.
 Before becoming New!s BB8 columnist, she used to write another column in the magazine titled "I Want It Right Now" in which she shared makeup and fashion tips.

 In June 2010, Houghton fronted a campaign for People for the Ethical Treatment of Animals, called 'Fight Impotence.
 Go Vegetarian'.

 In September that year, Houghton was named as the new face of the La Senza underwear range.

 Houghton has appeared as a guest on several TV shows since winning Celebrity Big Brother.
 These include: